achyudtv/recipe-analysis/index.md

 ---

 # Problem Identification
 Our prediction problem is trying to predict the average rating of a recipe based.
-This would be a regression problem as the average rating of a recipe is a continous quantitve variables.
+This would be a regression problem as the average rating of a recipe is a continuous quantitative variable.
 Even though it is bounded between 1 and 5, it can be any rational number inside that range, meaning there are an infinite amount of average ratings possible for a recipe.
-Thus our response variable here is the average rating, which will help us identify how well recieved a recipe is from people trying it and rating it.
+Thus our response variable here is the average rating, which will help us identify how well received a recipe is from people trying it and rating it.

 Our predictors used to predict the average rating of a recipe is a recipe's number of ingredient, number of steps, the time it takes in minutes, and its nutrition statistics.
 These predictors will be known before a recipe is posted online, so it makes sense to use them to determine what a recipe's average rating would be when it gets posted online.